w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 - **Publication**: Tendency for researchers or journals to publish studies with positive or significant results while neglecting to publish studies with null or negative results
 - ... and many others

----

-Still today, this is one of the most important steps for many companies:

-- 'Data is the new oil of the Digital Economy'
+# Is data the new oil?

-- Indeed, there are several disciplines focusing on data (Data Science, Data Mining, Big data, ...)
+- There are several disciplines focusing on data (e.g., Data Science, Data Mining, Big Data)
-- However, acquiring data is a time-consuming, investment and knowledge-intensive process
 - In Europe (but now in many areas of the world), there can be problems related to privacy
     - When is it "right" to protect privacy?
-When does it become a limit?
+    - When does it become a limit?

 Plus,

-- You should consider a tradeoff between time/costs
+- Acquiring data is a time-consuming, investment and knowledge-intensive process
 - How much is *enough*?

----
+#

-Rule of thumb: one in ten/twenty [@chowdhury2020variable]
+Rule of thumb: *one in ten/twenty* [@chowdhury2020variable]

 > There is no set rule as to the number of variables to include in a prediction model as it often depends on several factors.
 The ‘one in ten rule’, a rule that stipulates for how many variables/parameters can be estimated from a data set, is quite popular in traditional clinical prediction modelling strategy (eg, logistic regression and survival models).
 According to this rule, one variable can be considered in a model for every 10 events